jeteve/jeteve-omniorb/README.md

 In particular, that means that this packages the binary `omnicpp` (OmniORBs take on a C Preprocessor) coming from the C/C++ OmniORB library.

+This is tested as part of the building process.

 # How to build